Lukaol/HSG-Coding-Project/README.md

 **Sources**

 This program is based on the face mask detector by Balaji Srinivas https://github.com/balajisrinivas/Face-Mask-Detection.
 The dataset has also been downloaded from there.
-The program has been enhanced with different functionalities.
-User input in order to choose if the face mask detector should use the local webcam or a video has been added.
-Additionally, the user can choose to save the output.
+We have tweaked the learning process of the model and the program has also been enhanced with different functionalities.
+You are able to choose between using the local webcam or uploading a video that is saved on your computer.
+It is possible to save the output as a .avi video with your chosen filename and location.

 **Disclaimer**

 The program worked fine with PyCharm 2020 and Python 3.8 (64-bit) in December 2020.
 Running the code with other versions of Python or programs may cause errors.
-For example, TensorFlow is on working for Python 3.5-3.8 (64-bit).
-Moreover, we used TensorFlow 2.3.0 which is compatible with Python 3.8.
+For example, TensorFlow is only working for Python 3.5-3.8 (64-bit).
+Moreover, we used TensorFlow 2.3.0 which is compatible with Python 3.9.
 For other Python versions you might change the TensorFlow Version.
 Further, the website links and the available data on these websites may have changed in the meantime.